SakanaAI/natural_niches/README.md

 This repository contains code for our GECCO paper: [Competition and Attraction Improve Model Fusion ](https://dl.acm.org/doi/abs/10.1145/3712256.3726329) (arxiv).

-Using this repository you can reproduce the results in the image below, which shows that Natural Niches can achieve comparable results to CMA-ES when evolving MNIST classifiers from scratch, and it is the best method to evolve pre-trained models.
+Using this repository you can reproduce the results in the image below, which shows that M2N2 (<u>M</u>odel <u>M</u>erging with <u>N</u>atural <u>N</u>iches) can achieve comparable results to CMA-ES when evolving MNIST classifiers from scratch, and it is the best method to evolve pre-trained models.

 ![evolving classifiers from scratch](figure.png)